alexmullins/dsa/README.md

 In conclusion, this vulnerability can be exploited to cause denial of service.
 Using the scenario above, the CVE score calculator <https://nvd.nist.gov/CVSS/v2-calculator> gave a score of 3.5/10 - 6.3/10 based on if the server used the `-p` flag.
 There aren't any confidentiality or integrity impacts, just a partial/complete availability impact.

 Looking at godoc.org there are currently 164 packages that import `crypto/dsa`, <https://godoc.org/crypto/dsa?importers>.
-It is recommended to upgrade to the security release when it becomes available.
+It is recommended to upgrade to the security release that is at <https://golang.org/dl/>.

 Overall this was a fun learning experience.
 If there are any mistakes or improvements that can be made, please let me know.
 Thanks for reading.